HL7 Europe Common Cancer Model

 • One or more Treatments

-Indirectly connected with other concepts through the Cancer Condition.
+Indirectly connected with other concepts through Cancer Condition.

-If available in EHRs, the patient can be connected as the Subject to Procedures and Reports (not shown in Figure 3).
+If available in EHR, connected to all possible Procedures and Reports as Subject (not reported in Figure 3).

 Cancer Condition

-Represents the diagnosed cancer and the start of the cancer journey.
+Represents the cancer condition at the First Diagnosis, which is the start of the cancer journey.
+It must have:

-• Body Site: first location where the Cancer Condition was detected.
-Does not change even if Disease Status evolves.
+• Body Site: first location where the Cancer Condition was detected (typically with Imaging).

-• Asserted Date: first date when presence of the Cancer Condition was detected; must correspond to a documented report (e.g., Visit, Biopsy, Surgery, Imaging, Biomarker, Lab Report).
+• Asserted Date: first date when presence of the Cancer Condition was detected; must correspond to a documented report (e.g., Visit, Biopsy, Surgery, Imaging, Biomarker, Lab Report, Genomics).

-• Imaging Type: image type on which the condition was detected.
+• Imaging Type: type of image on which the Cancer Condition was detected.

-• Biomarker Type: biomarker type on which the condition was detected.
+• Biomarker Type: type of biomarker on which the Cancer Condition was detected.

 The pair Histology Behaviour + Body Site identifies the Cancer Condition.